roman-milk/roman-milk.github.io/the-barmaid-3.md

+===

- ****** The Barmaid ****** bygeronimo_appleby© I feigned ignorance.
+I feigned ignorance.
 'Not since this afternoon,' I replied.
 Could he not hear the tremor in my voice?
 Did my face not scream my guilt?
 She's hiding behind the door ... naked!
 She poses nude for me every other Tuesday while I ogle her tits and bush and wank off ...

  'Fuckin' hell ...'
 Joy gasped, collapsing onto my bed next to me when the door slammed downstairs.
 She giggled.
 'He almost caught us,' she muttered, shaking her head and turning huge eyes towards me.
 A light shone there, Joy looked like she actually enjoyed the close call.
 A laugh bubbled from her chest.
 'You covered up so fuckin' quick,' she spluttered.
 'Jumped like a scalded cat.'
 She rolled on the bed, laughter, uncontrolled now, coming in huge sobs.
 'Your face ...' she managed before erupting again.